-Different strategies exist for producing unbiased estimators, for instance using importance sampling or latent variable representations, as in [FPR08], or using particle filters ([GSS93], [DM04]) as in [ADH10].
+Different strategies exist for producing unbiased estimators, for instance, using importance sampling or latent variable representations, as in [16], or using particle filters [13, 18] as in [1].
 We shall illustrate our theory in the context of Bayesian analysis of a partially observed Markov jump process.

 1.2.
 Previous related literature.
-[PdSSGK12] and [DPDK14] both examine the efficiency of pseudo-marginal algorithms using bounds on the integrated autocorrelation time (I{ACT}) and under the assumptions that the chain is stationary and the distribution of the additive noise in the logtarget is independent of \mathbf{x} (our Assumptions 1).
-Under the further assumption that this additive noise is Gaussian and the computing time inversely proportional to its variance (our Assumptions 4), both articles then seek information on the optimal variance of this additive noise.
-PdSSGK12 consider the (unrealistic) case where the Metropolis-Hastings algorithm is an independence sampler which proposes from the desired target distribution for x, and obtain an optimal variance of 0.92^2 .
-[DPDK14] consider a general Metropolis-Hastings algorithm and define a parallel hypothetical kernel Q^ with the same proposal mechanism as the original kernel, Q, but where the acceptance rate separates into the product of that of the idealised marginal algorithm (if the true target were known) and that of an independence sampler which proposes from the assumed distribution for the noise.
+Pitt et al. [24] and Doucet et al. [14] examine the efficiency of pseudo-marginal algorithms using bounds on the integrated autocorrelation time (I{ACT}) and under the assumptions that the chain is stationary and the distribution of the additive noise in the log-target is independent of x (our Assumption 1).
+Under the further assumption that this additive noise is Gaussian and the computing time inversely proportional to its variance (our Assumption 4), both articles then seek information on the optimal variance of this additive noise.
+Pitt et al. [24] consider the (unrealistic) case where the Metropolis-Hastings algorithm is an independence sampler which proposes from the desired target distribution for x, and obtain an optimal variance of 0.922.
+Doucet et al. [14] consider a general Metropolis-Hastings algorithm and define a parallel hypothetical kernel Q^ with the same proposal mechanism as the original kernel, Q, but where the acceptance rate separates into the product of that of the idealised marginal algorithm (if the true target were known) and that of an independence sampler which proposes from the assumed distribution for the noise.
 This kernel can never be more efficient than the true kernel.
-Upper and lower bounds are obtained for the I{ACT} for Q^ in terms of the of I{ACT} of the exact chain and the I{ACT} and a particular lag-1 autocorrelation of the independence sampler on the noise.
+Upper and lower bounds are obtained for the I{ACT} for Q^ in terms of the of I{ACT} of the exact chain and the $I{\rm ACT}$ and a particular lag-1 autocorrelation of the independence sampler on the noise.
 These bounds are examined under the assumption that the additive noise is Gaussian and the optimal variance for the noise is estimated to lie between 0.92^2 and 1.68^2 .

-Other theoretical properties of pseudo-marginal algorithms are considered in [AV14], which gives qualitative (geometric and polynomial ergodicity) results for the method and some results concerning the loss in efficiency caused by having to estimate the target density.
+Other theoretical properties of pseudo-marginal algorithms are considered in [3], which gives qualitative (geometric and polynomial ergodicity) results for the method and some results concerning the loss in efficiency caused by having to estimate the target density.